First Steps After a Car Accident in South Carolina

 1. Prioritize Your Safety

 Accident scenes can be chaotic.
 Your number one priority should be everyone’s safety.
 For this reason, it is important to move your vehicle out of the road as soon as possible.
 This will help prevent a secondary collision.
 Do not leave the scene of the accident.
 After all cars are safely out of danger, check on your passengers.
 If there are any serious injuries, call 911 right away.
-After you have ensured everyone’s safety in your vehicle, check on the occupants of the other vehicle.
+After you have ensured everyone’s safety in your vehicle, check on the other vehicle’s occupants.
 Once again, if there are injuries, call for help.

 2. Talk to the Other Driver